 -

-Gene Therapies for Inherited Diseases: Advanced gene-editing techniques, including CRISPR and base editing, are enabling precise correction of genetic defects, offering the potential to prevent or cure hereditary disorders at their source.
+Gene Therapies for Inherited Diseases: Cutting-edge gene-editing technologies, including CRISPR, base editing, and prime editing, enable precise correction of pathogenic mutations.
+These interventions hold the potential to prevent or cure hereditary disorders at their molecular origin, offering transformative possibilities for personalized medicine.

 -